 In this article we’re going dive headfirst into the makeup of an Unreal Engine Master Material.
-Through practical example we’ll explore both the intention behind their creation and the advantages (and disadvantages) of using them in your projects.
+Through practical example we’ll explore both the intention behind their creation and the advantages/disadvantages of using them in your projects.

 We’re also going to explore a practical example in one of the Master Materials I use most regularly, a physically based Material that I use in almost every one of my projects.

 If you’re interested in using this Master Material within your own projects, you can follow this link to download the sample project from my GitHub.
 Feel free to use it however you like.
-I hope it helps!
+I hope you find it useful!

 Before we get too much further into the specifics of what this material does, however, I think it’s important to briefly cover the how and the why.

 A Master Material is a series of interconnected shader instructions and inputs, just like any other Material you might create in Unreal.
 The key difference between a Master and a standard Material setup is that in the former most (or all) of the inputs are parameterized.

 The use of parameters allows your artists and level designers to create variations of the original through Material Instances, letting them assign their own input maps and values to suit the asset or level they’re working on.
 In this manner, permutations of a single Master Material can be used throughout a project for a huge range of different purposes.

 A well-made Master Material will maximize creative control while at the same time not exposing artists to the complex and sometimes confusing web of nodes behind the curtain.
 This will result in a much more streamlined art pipeline which is faster, easier to maintain, and less susceptible to human error.

 Reasons to use (and not to use) a Master Material